andrejbauer/mathematics-and-computation/_posts/2012-11-11-how-to-implement-dependent-type-theory-ii.md

 <!--more-->

 The relevant Github repository is [andrejbauer/tt/](https://github.com/andrejbauer/tt/tree/blog-part-II) (branch blog-part-II).
-By the way, there are probably bugs in the implementation, I am not spending a huge amount of time on testing (mental note: put &#8220;implement testing&#8221; on the to do list).
+By the way, there are probably bugs in the implementation, I am not spending a huge amount of time on testing (mental note: put “implement testing” on the to do list).
 If you discover one, please tell me, or preferrably make a pull request with a fix.
 This also applies to old branches.

 ### Source code positions